-HIST5A World Civilization I
+HIST5A World Civilizations I 3 units

-Advisories
+Letter Grade or Pass/No Pass - 54 lectur re hours

-Counts toward WCC Graduation Area B, Multicultural Graduation Requirement
+Counts toward WCC Graduation Area 4

+▼ Transferable to both UC and CSU

+Cal-GETC: 3B, 4

+C-ID: HIST 150

-IGETC: 3B, 4F UC-TCA: UC-B, UC-H
+UC-TCA: UC-B, UC-H

-Survey of the experience of all peoples with vastly different cultures inhabiting a single globe.
+This course provides an overview of the experiences of peoples with vastly different cultures inhabiting a single globe.
 Emphasizes the interaction of humans with the environment based on experience, knowledge, and technology.
-Systems: economics, social, religious and political to c.1500.
+Explores the impacts of economic, social, religious, and political systems to C.1500.

-HIST5B World Civilizations II

-Counts toward WCC Graduation Area B, Multicultural Graduation Requirement

-IGETC: 3B, 4F UC-TCA: UC-B, UC-H
+HIST5B World Civilizations II 3 units Letter Grade or Pass/No Pass - 54 lecture hours Counts toward WCC Graduation Area 4 Transferable to both UC and CSU Cal-GETC: 3B, 4 UC-TCA: UC-B, UC-H

-The experience of all the world's people from the early modern era to the present.
-Emphasis is upon the interaction of people with the environment based upon the development of technology.
-Conflict with traditional systems and new(er) orders.
+This course covers the experiences of people from civilizations around the world from the early modern era to the present.
+Emphasis is on the interaction of different communities and cultural groups within their environments based upon the development of technology and the conflict between traditional systems and new(er) orders.